Peregrine Falcon Nest Cam in Moncton, NB

 The nest cam is located in a nest box on top of the Assomption building in Downtown Moncton, New Brunswick near the Petitcodiac River.
 This is an ideal location because Peregrine falcons nest close to rivers, on cliff edges of 50 meters or higher, and in areas with an abundance of preferred prey.

 The nest box was constructed by local bird enthusiasts and installed in 2011.
-The box was first used by Peregrine falcons in 2012 and every year since; making it, perhaps, the longest continuously inhabited urban Peregrine falcon nest box in Canada!
+The box was first used by Peregrine falcons in 2012 and every year since.

 Species info